BabylonJS/Documentation/content/setup/frameworkPackages/es6Support.md

 - screenshot support can be found in the `Misc/screenshotTools` .
 - boundingBox support can be found in the `Rendering/boundingBoxRenderer` .
 - Screen surface reflection postprocess (`scene.enablePrePassRender`) can be found in the `Rendering/prePassRendererSceneComponent` .
+- Decal Map support is enabled by importing `Materials/material.decalMap`.
+If you only want to enable support at the mesh level and not the material level, use `Meshes/abstractMesh.decalMap` instead.
+See [here](/features/featuresDeepDive/mesh/decals#using-decal-maps-with-es6-and-tree-shaking) for why you want to do this.

 _Why do I have an error in the console inviting me to import some other modules?_